srpatel2000/Loan-Underwriting-Model/README.md

    * Security Options
       * Use the key pair made when creating EC2 instance (featureprep_ec2.pem)

 Tradeoffs: To handle larger volumes of data, we can upscale the storage in EC2 instance configuration as well as increase the number of workers within the EMR configuration.
-By increasing the number of workers, we can partition the dataframe and run the label prep among different workers which will reduce the overall runtime.
+By increasing the storage in EC2, we'd be able to handle a larger volumne of data.
+By increasing the number of workers in the EMR cluster, we can partition a large dataframe and run the label_prep.py among different workers at the same time.
+This would reduce the overall runtime as opposed to if we were to run a large dataset on only one worker.

 ## How To Run: